apache/nuttx/boards/xtensa/esp32/esp32-core/README.txt

   See https://github.com/espressif/esp-idf/tree/master/components/bootloader
   and https://github.com/espressif/esp-idf/tree/master/components/partition_table .

+  The secondary boot loader by default programs a RTC watchdog timer.
+  As NuttX doesn't know the timer, it reboots every ~9 seconds.
+You can disable the timer by tweaking sdkconfig CONFIG_BOOTLOADER_WDT_ENABLE and rebuild the boot loader.

   Running from IRAM with OpenOCD
   ------------------------------
   Running from IRAM is a good debug option.
 You should be able to load the